 The airport provides sightseeing rides - a particular joy during foliage time.
 For more timid souls, it's a treat to go to the airport to watch the tow planes take the sail planes into the sky and let them go, to soar for miles before returning to touch down gently on the one runway.
 The viewing is up close and personal.
 The planes sit on the grass where visitors may peek inside, ask questions of the pilots and, perhaps, gather the courage to take a ride.

 Click on the video to enjoy an informative documentary from Vermont PBS.
 We offer a "Snore and Soar" package and we can make the booking for you.

-For a guided tour call us at least a week or so before your visit to reserve a spot on one of their paddling tours on the Mad River or on the Winooski River (depending on water conditions).
+Please call us at least a week or so before your visit to reserve a spot on one of their paddling tours or tubing outings on the Mad River or on the Winooski River (depending on water conditions).
 For a group of 8 or more there can be a great barbecue waiting for your shore-side at the end of your trip downriver.
-Call us for details and pricing.

 Built by the Green Mountain Club between 1910 and 1930, the Long Trail is the oldest long-distance trail in the United States.
 The Long Trail follows the main ridge of the Green Mountains from the Massachusetts-Vermont line to the Canadian border as it crosses Vermont's highest peaks.
 It was the inspiration for the Appalachian Trail, which coincides with it for one hundred miles in the southern third of the state.